Malanius/understanding-typescript-course/README.md

 - useful for pulling values from arrays or copying objects
 - compiled to workarounds on target < ES6

+`-`

+### Rest parameters

+- useful for crating functions with variable number of parameters
+- provided parameters are covnerted to array
+- can be combined with tuples if number of arguments is known before
+- compiled to workaround that collects the parameters to the array on target < ES6

 ---

 ## Classes